calfa-co/datalab-dulaurier/README.md

 * Kindt, B., & Kepeklian, G. (2022, June).
 Analyse Automatique de l'Ancien Arménien. Évaluation d'une méthode hybride «dictionnaire» et «réseau de neurones» sur un Extrait de l'Adversus Haereses d'Irénée de Lyon.
 In Proceedings of the Workshop on Processing Language Variation: Digital Armenian (DigitAm) within the 13th Language Resources and Evaluation Conference (pp. 13-20). [see on ACL](https://aclanthology.org/2022.digitam-1.3.pdf)

 * Vidal-Gorène, C., Dupin, B., Decours-Perez, A., & Riccioli, T. (2021).
 A modular and automated annotation platform for handwritings: evaluation on under-resourced languages.
 In Document Analysis and Recognition–ICDAR 2021: 16th International Conference, Lausanne, Switzerland, September 5–10, 2021, Proceedings, Part III 16 (pp. 507-522).
 Springer International Publishing.

-## Related dataset

-A dataset of stamps and seals, produced within the scope of this project and using layout analysis models trained with this dataset, has been released on [Zenodo](https://zenodo.org/records/10548599).

 ## Acknowledgments